carolinemarcks/comp20-cmarcks/jobs/README.txt

 COMP 20
-Lab 7-Jobs
+Lab 8-Jobs

 I believe I have implemented all parts of this assignment correctly.

-I spent about 30 minutes on this lab.
+I spent about 1 hour on this lab, mostly tring to catch the XMLHttpRequest error before I found out we couldn't catch it.